-The VO [28] is a well-known method for obstacle avoidance in static and dynamic environments, used in our planner to prevent collision between UAV and the buildings (as static obstacles), as part of the trajectory planning method.
+The Velocity Obstacles (VO) [25] is a well-known method for obstacle avoidance in static and dynamic environments, used in our planner to prevent collision between UAV and the buildings (as static obstacles), as part of the trajectory planning method.

-The VO represents the set of all colliding velocities of the UAV with each of the neighboring obstacles, in our case static obstacles as can be seen in Figure 3 and Figure 4.
+The VO represents the set of all colliding velocities of the UAV with each of the neighboring obstacles, in our case static obstacles - buildings.
+Each building is bounded by cylinder instead of circle in 2D case [25] and mapped as static obstacle into the UAV's velocity space.